 To avoid water damage or scalding due to relief valve operation, a discharge line must be connected to the valve outlet and directed to a safe place of disposal.
-This discharge line must be installed by a qualified service technician or heating/plumbing installer in accordance with the boiler installation manual.
+This discharge line must be installed by a qualified service technician in accordance with the boiler installation manual.
 The discharge line must be terminated so as to eliminate possibility of severe burns or property damage should the valve discharge.